CSPS-EFPC-IT/SysAdmins-ARMTemplates/Virtual Network/README.md

 <h2>Subnet</h2>
 <p>Both the SubnetDeploy.json and Subnet&NSGDeploy.json ARM templates can be used to deploy a subnet within an existing
     virtual network.
-Feel free to use the SubnetDeploy.parameters.json Subnet&NSGDeploy.parameters.json as parameter examples.</p>
+Feel free to consult the SubnetDeploy.parameters.json and Subnet&NSGDeploy files for parameter examples.</p>
 <p><b>Note:</b>If you want to associate an existing network security group, please follow the SubnetDeploy.json section
     below.
 On the other hand, if you wish to create the network security group with your subnet, please follow the Subnet&NSGDeploy.json section.</p>